Chris Gueffroy: In popular culture

+Gueffroy's life and escape attempt was portrayed in the 2025 BIFA-qualifying British-German short film Whispers of Freedom.
+Written and directed by Brandon Ashplant and produced by Jonathan Tammuz, the film features Cameron Ashplant as Chris Gueffroy..
+The film had its German Premiere at the DDR Museum in Berlin, and regularly screens at the Museum's exhibition cinema - including on 5 February in commemoration of Gueffroy's death.

 Memorials

 Memorials to his death are located in the "White Crosses" memorial, next to the Reichstag building, in the "Window Of Remembrance" of the Berlin Wall Memorial in Berlin and near the former scene of the attempted escape, on the Teltow Canal.

 Commemorative tablet to Chris Gueffroy.
 In the background is the partly destroyed Wall, near Reichstag.
 Winter 1989/90.

 Monument erected in 2003 at the Britz district canal in Berlin's Treptow-Köpenick borough.

 Distant view of the Chris Gueffroy Steele, showing what was Chris' "letzte Blick" (last view) as he attempted to escape from Berlin.

 Berliner Mauerweg memorial to Chris Gueffroy, looking from Chris-Gueffroy-Allee, a few hundred meters from where he attempted his escape in 1989.

 Berliner Mauerweg memorial to Chris Gueffroy, looking towards Chris-Gueffroy-Allee, a few hundred meters from where he attempted his escape in 1989.